Individual Not Licensed

 Individuals Not Licensed as a Life Agent or Licensed as a Life Agent for Less than One Year

-Step 1 - Beginning on July 2, 2010, individuals that plan to broker life settlements who are not licensed as a life agent or individuals that have held a life agent license for less than one year must complete an Individual Application for Life Settlement Broker License, form LIC 441-20, to operate as a life settlement broker.
+Step 1 - Individuals that plan to broker life settlements who are not licensed as a life agent or individuals that have held a life agent license for less than one year must complete an Individual Application for Life Settlement Broker License, form LIC 441-20, to operate as a life settlement broker.

 Step 2 - The Individual Application for Life Settlement Broker License includes an Applicant Certification which requires the applicant to certify that they have reviewed sections 10113.1 through 10113.3 of the California Insurance Code and Section 2548.1 et seq.
 (Life Settlements) of Title 10 of the California Code of Regulations.
 In addition, applicants must certify their understanding that pursuant to sections 10113.1(g)(2)(D) and 10113.2(b) of the CIC, any false statement may subject their application to denial and may subject their license/s to suspension and revocation.